How Long Does It Take To Potty Train A Golden Retriever Puppy?

 What you should do at night when you are potty training your Golden Retriever puppy to put them in a crate or section off an area using a play yard or something else.

-Do expect that you will be waking up periodically throughout the night to take them out to the bathroom and expect accidents.
 Nighttime potty training is the last step they succeed at, just like with human babies.
 Going to the bathroom every half hour or hour will not work for a pet parent or puppy unless no one wants to sleep.

 Don’t be surprised or upset by accidents because there will be many, most at night, some during the day.
 It is all a part of the normal process of potty training a Golden Retriever puppy.